Project 1882

 This is what Project 1882 does to dismantle factory farms:

 • Informs the public about the animals’ dire situation.
-For several years now, Project 1882 has been running an extensive chicken campaign to raise awareness about the conditions in chicken factories.
+For several years now, Project 1882 has been running an extensive chicken campaign to raise awareness about the conditions in chicken factory farms.

 • Puts pressure on politicians and authorities to change laws that affect animals, both in Sweden and at the EU level.